Kaisareia, Kozani

 Kaisareia (Καισάρεια) is a village and a community of the Kozani municipality.
 Before the 2011 local government reform it was part of the municipality of Elimeia, of which it was a municipal district.
-The 2011 census recorded 615 inhabitants in the village and 744 inhabitants in the community of Kaisareia.
+The 2021 census recorded 611 inhabitants in the community of Kaisareia.
 The community of Kaisareia covers an area of 16.328 km2.

 Administrative division

 The community of Kaisareia consists of two separate settlements: